allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 * [Filter columns](#filtering-columns)
 * Sort columns - According to metrics and hyperparameters, type of task, task name, start and last update elapsed time, and last iteration.

-Use tasks table customization for various use cases, including:
+Use task table customization for various use cases, including:

 * Creating a [leaderboard](#creating-a-task-leaderboard) that will update in real time with task performance, which can be shared and stored.